BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

 <br>

-After this you can acces your VM's 8080 port from your host PC's 8080 port.
+After this you can acces your server machine's 8080 port from your host PC's 8080 port.
 Go to the web browser on your host PC and type following:
 ```txt
 http://localhost:8080
 ```